-- To effectively administer the provisions of the Transportation Development Act (TDA), including receiving, reviewing, and approving claims for Local Transportation Funds, State Transit Assistance Funds and State of Good Repair Funds for El Dorado County in the jurisdiction of the El Dorado County Transportation Commission (western slope) - To provide staff support to the EDCTC Social Services Transportation Advisory Council (SSTAC)
+To effectively administer the provisions of the Transportation Development Act (TDA), including receiving, reviewing, and approving claims for Local Transportation Funds, State Transit Assistance Funds, and State of Good Repair Funds for El Dorado County in the jurisdiction of the El Dorado County Transportation Commission (western slope).

+To provide staff support to the EDCTC Social Services Transportation Advisory Council (SSTAC).

-One fundamental responsibility of the El Dorado County Transportation Commission (EDCTC) is to administer TDA funds.
+One fundamental responsibility of the EDCTC is to administer TDA funds.
 These funds operate public transit, construct bicycle and pedestrian facilities, and may be used for streets and roads purposes only after all unmet transit needs that are reasonable to meet have been addressed.
-Under TDA statute, EDCTC is responsible for preparing preliminary and final estimates of Local Transportation, State Transit Assistance Fund and State of Good Repair Fund apportionments, conducting fiscal and performance audits, and transit coordination.
-EDCTC has appointed members to a Social Services Transportation Advisory Council (SSTAC) in accordance with Transportation Development Act Statute 99238.
+Under TDA statute, EDCTC is responsible for preparing preliminary and final estimates of Local Transportation, State Transit Assistance Fund, and State of Good Repair Fund apportionments, conducting fiscal and performance audits, and transit coordination.
+EDCTC has appointed members to a SSTAC in accordance with Transportation Development Act Statue 99238.

-- 1. Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund and the State of Good Repair Fund (SGR).
-Ongoing - 2.
-Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings.
-September-November 2019 - 3.
-Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing.
-April-May 2020 - 4.
-Prepare the Unmet Transit Needs Analysis and Findings, if warranted.
-April-May 2020 - 5.
-Prepare draft and final apportionments for FY 2020/2021 Transportation Development Act Funds.
-February and June 2020 - 6.
-Assist claimants with preparation of claims and local program administration, including Senate Bill 1 State of Good Repair program.
-Ongoing - 7.
-Provide instructions to the El Dorado County Auditor for 2019/2020 allocations to the jurisdictions.
-June 2020 - 8.
-Provide instructions for revised allocations and revised claims.
-As needed - 9.
-Provide staff support to the EDCTC SSTAC.
-Ongoing
+1. Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance Fund (STA), and the State of Good Repair (SGR) Fundongoing 2.
+Ensure that fiscal and compliance audits are performed in accordance with law and assist 3.
+Process Public Hearing 4.
+Prepare the Unmet Transit Needs Analysis and Findings, if warranted 5.
+Prepare draft and final apportionments for FY 2020/2021 Transportation Development Act Funds 6.
+Assist claimants with preparation of claims and local program administration, including 7 Senate Bill 1 State of Good Repair programongoing Provide instructions to the El Dorado County Auditor for 2019/2020 revised allocations and 7. revised claimsas needed 8.
+Provide instructions to the El Dorado County Auditor for 2020/2021 allocations to the jurisdictions 9 Provide staff support to the FDCTC SSTAC ongoing Provide staff support to the EDCTC SSTAC End Provide staff support to the EDCTC SSTACongoing i Products Provide staff support to the EDCTC SSTAC End 1.
+2. Provide staff support to the EDCTC SSTAC 1.
+2. 3.
+Provide staff support to the EDCTC SSTAC End 1.
+2. Provide staff support to the EDCTC SSTAC 1.
+2. 3.
+4. Provide staff support to the EDCTC SSTAC 1.
+2. 3.
+Provide staff support to the EDCTC SSTAC 1.
+2. 3.
+4. 5.
+6. Provide staff support to the EDCTC SSTAC 1.
+2. 3.
+4. 5.
+6. 7.
+Provide staff support to the EDCTC SSTAC